Ancient Egyptian race controversy: 2025 UNESCO multidisciplinary review

+A reconstructed map of the Proto-Afroasiatic homeland, the ancient Egyptian language is classified as part of the phylum family.
+There is no universal agreement on the original, baseline location for the proto-language speakers.
+However, a majority of linguistic scholars "(Ehret, Bender, Fleming, Takacs)" remain supportive an African origin whereas others such as "Milatarev" endorse a Near Eastern origin.

 Linguistic studies has situated the Egyptian language in the Afro-Asiatic family phylum which included the Berber, Chadic, Kushitic, Egyptian, Omotic and Semitic languages.
 There is no agreement on the exact origin of the proto-language but most linguists are supportive of an African origin of the proto-language spoken between 13,000 to 15,000 years whereas others support a Near Eastern origin dated to 10,000 years ago.
-A featured linguist, Roger Blench, in the publication had argued this remained an area of controversy due to archaeological evidence and textual sources which have suggested an origin of dispersal in the Near East.
+A featured linguist, Roger Blench, in the publication had argued this remained an area of controversy due to archaeological evidence and textual sources which have suggested a origin of dispersal in the Near East.
 Nevertheless, he also stated that all the diversity of the Afro-Asiatic language family is concentrated in Sub Saharan Africa, especially in Ethiopia (including Omotic and Cushitic languages).
-Blench himself has argued that lexicon in the Chadic language is suggestive of migration westwards into waterways joining the Nile basin with Lake Chad.
+Blench himself has argued that lexicon in the Chadic language is suggestive of migration westwards into waterways joining the Nile Basin with Lake Chad.
 He further added that it was possible that early Afro-Asiatic speakers had domesticated wild cattle in the Egyptian-Sudanese border 10,000 years ago.

 Other African scholars in the recent volume including Augustin Holl, Olabiyi B.J.
 Yai, Yoporeka Somet and Martial Ze Belinga made favourable references to the intellectual influence of Cheikh Anta Diop in explicating bias in Western scholarship and serving as an early figure in constructing a multidisciplinary approach, with a particular emphasis on a scientific methodology, towards African history.
 Somet also observed the value of Diop's prescient writings in recognizing the African origin of humanity and early Egyptian civilization by "the middle of the century".

 Position of modern scholarship

 Modern scholars who have studied ancient Egyptian culture and population history have responded to the controversy over the race of the ancient Egyptians in various ways.

 Since the late 20th century, as the science of human population genetics has advanced, most biological anthropologists have come to reject the notion of race as having any validity in the study of human biology.

+Mainstream scholarship have situated the ethnicity and the origins of predynastic, southern Egypt as a foundational community primarily in northeast Africa which included the Sudan, tropical Africa and the Sahara whilst recognising the population variability that became characteristic of the pharaonic period.
+Pharaonic Egypt featured a physical gradation across the regional populations, with Upper Egyptians having shared more biological affinities with Sudanese and southernly African populations, whereas Lower Egyptians had closer genetic links with Levantine and Mediterranean populations.